 Saving for college is no different from any other financial goal in that it needs a plan.
 Your starting point is where you are today and what you have accumulated so far.
 Take an honest look at your current financial situation.
 From there, start researching college fees to estimate how much you may need and when you will need it, depending on the age of your child.
 Then, with the help of an online calculator, you can start to work out the monthly savings needed to get you to where you want to go.

 There are lots of online tools that can help you calculate how much you need to save.
+Just type into Google 'Education Fee Calculator' or 'School and University Fees Calculator' and lots of options will come up.
 There is a particularly good one on the FINRA website.

 Discuss College Education Early